5 things to know about the new EU MDR changes

-With the full application of the European Medical Device Regulation (MDR) coming in to effect next year, this new regulation is likely to impact the way in which medical device manufacturers operate, increase their compliance costs, and significantly alter their change management processes.
+With the full application of the European Medical Device Regulation (EU MDR) coming into effect in May, these new EU MDR changes are likely to impact the way medical device manufacturers operate.
+As well as that it will also increase their compliance costs and significantly alter their change management processes.

-Below, I’ve highlighted five things you should know about the changes before they come into place:
+Here are 5 things you should know about the MDR changes before they come into place:

-The MDD was 60 pages long whereas the new MDR document has 174 pages filled with 123 articles across ten chapters, with 17 annexes – so it would be fair to say that the MDR is much more detailed than its predecessor.
-The new MDR brings with it increased pre-market scrutiny involving assessments and validation from Notified Bodies.
+The MDD was 60 pages long whereas the new MDR document has 174 pages filled with 123 articles across 10 chapters, with 17 annexes – so it would be fair to say that MDR is much more detailed than its predecessor.
+The Medical Device Regulation changes bring with it increased pre-market scrutiny involving assessments and validation from notified bodies.
 Moreover, all products will have to be CE marked under the new regulation 2017/745.
 This means that placing and keeping a medical device on the European market may take longer than it previously did.

-- There will be changes which will affect Notified Bodies and Competent Authorities
+3. There will be changes which will affect notified bodies and competent authorities

-Under the new MDR, Notified Bodies will have increased responsibility for the assessment and certification of medical devices.
-They will face heightened scrutiny from Competent Authorities, and Notified Bodies will also be required to consult with the European Commission on their clinical evaluation and post-market follow-up plans.
-These changes within the requirement of Notified Bodies will ultimately change the way in which they interact with manufacturers.
+With MDR, notified bodies will have increased responsibility for the assessment and certification of medical devices.
+They will face heightened scrutiny from competent authorities and notified bodies will also be required to consult with the European Commission on their clinical evaluation and post-market follow-up plans.
+These changes within the requirement of notified bodies will ultimately change the way they interact with manufacturers.
 Unannounced audits of manufacturers are likely to increase, and audit schedules will have to be provided to national authorities ahead of time.